IBS-C vs Motility Disorders: When Fiber Makes You Worse

 What it shows: Transit time through different parts of your colon.
 Slow transit throughout suggests colonic inertia.

-Why it matters: This is often the first-line test for motility disorders.
-A normal study suggests the issue may be elsewhere (pelvic floor, rectum).
+Clinical use: This is often the first-line test for motility disorders, and a normal study suggests the issue may be elsewhere (pelvic floor, rectum).

 What it is: A thin, flexible tube with pressure sensors is inserted into the rectum to measure muscle function and coordination.